 "Sy is a complete character with a physicality, inner monolog and motivation that we haven't seen from Mr. Williams in a long time," wrote Joe Lozito of Big Picture Big Sound.
-"And it's a pleasure to watch.”
+"And it's a pleasure to watch."2.
+Popeye (1980)

 Popeye was the feature film debut of Robin Williams' career.
 It is not a film most people talk about because it was a complete flop.
-The film, however, deserves some credit as it is what launched the career of Robin Williams.
+The film, however, deserves some credit as it is what launched the career of Robin Williams.3.
+Fisher King (1991)

 Before The Fisher King existed, most Robin Williams fans only knew two different kinds of roles the actor was capable of playing.
 The first was a fast-speaking comedian and the second was a serious actor – as portrayed in the Dead Poets Society.
 The reason why The Fisher King makes this list is because it does an incredible job of introducing fans to the many personas of Robin Williams including the goofy and oddball Williams, the profound Williams, and the devastatingly depressed Williams.

-While many fans didn't realize it at the time, there was a depth and profoundness to the roles Robin Williams played because he had suffered from depression for a very long time before his death in 2014.
+While many fans didn't realize it at the time, there was a depth and profoundness to the roles Robin Williams played because he had suffered from depression for a very long time before his death in 2014.4.
+Flubber (1997)

 There have been many inspirational movies with a main character that was a teacher.
 However, few have felt as real as Dead Poets Society.
 Many believe Williams is the soul of this film.6.
 Jack (1996)

 Good Morning, Vietnam may have been the film that really turned things around for Robin Williams.
 For anyone who was born in the 90s, it is hard to imagine there was a time where Robin Williams' movie career wasn't so great.
 However, he wasn't off to a great start in the 80s.
 Popeye his big screen debut was a complete flop and his subsequent appearances in Seize The Day, The Survivors, and The Best Of Times went unnoticed.
 The only film that was somewhat well-received that Robin Williams was in the 80s was The World According To Garp.

 DEATH to SMOOCHY features one of Robin Williams' most entertaining personas – Rainbow Randolph.
 As the King of Kids TV with an inflated ego, Rainbow Randolph is involved in scams, bribes, and ruses.
-At some point in time in the movie, his entire world flips upside down when no one wants anything to do with him.
+At some point in time in the movie, his entire world flips upside down when no one wants anything to do with him.10.
+Mrs. Doubtfire (1993)

 Some people consider Aladdin to be one of the better films Disney put out in the early 90s.
 Fans of Robin Williams agree one of the best decisions Disney made was to hire Robin to play the role of the motor mouth Genie in the movie.
 For some Disney fans, the only thing they really remember about this movie is how hilarious and entertaining Robin Williams was as the Genie.14.
 Patch Adams (1998)